Believe it or not, the way you handle and release fish is one of the most important things you can do for the future of the sport.

 If the fish is too heavy for you to hold it comfortably with one hand, you can use your other hand - after wetting it - to support the bass’s belly, avoiding the anal fin.

 This is the correct way to hold a bass with two hands.

 That second hand supports the fish’s weight, reducing stress on the jaw and neck.

 Handling other species, especially those with sharp teeth

+Do fish bite?
+They do but you only need to worry about certain species.
 Grabbing species like pike or muskie by the mouth is a particularly bad idea, and many saltwater species have teeth that are at least big enough to inflict a nasty wound.

 When in doubt about the species and its teeth, skip the lip.